mathjax/MathJax/docs/source/start.rst

 When you include MathJax into your web pages as described below, it will load the file ``config/TeX-AMS-MML_HTMLorMML.js`` (i.e., the file named ``TeX-AMS-MML_HTMLorMML.js`` in the ``config`` folder of the main ``MathJax`` folder).
 This file preloads all the most commonly-used components of MathJax, allowing it to process mathematics that is in the TeX or LaTeX format, or in MathML notation.
-It will produce output in MathML form if the user's browser supports that, and will use HTML-with-CSS to render the mathematics otherwise.
+It will produce output in MathML form if the user's browser supports that sufficiently, and will use HTML-with-CSS to render the mathematics otherwise.

 There are a number of other prebuilt configuration files that you can choose from as well, or you could use the ``config/default.js`` file and